 Undergraduate students in all schools except the College of Arts and Sciences may earn this minor in addition to the baccalaureate degree.
 A student who decides to pursue this minor should visit the records office of his or her degree-granting school/unit to have this minor officially added as an academic objective.
 Students are responsible for checking with their degree-granting schools/units to determine whether or not this minor may be officially recorded on their transcripts.

-Students considering this minor may visit Dr. Craig Ross for academic advising.
+Students considering this minor may visit Dr. Sarah Young for academic advising.

 Director, Youth Sport Management Minor

 Department of Recreation, Park, and Tourism Studies

 1025 E. 7th St.